A Service view is a technical view that provides access to products managed by the service team, which can be an organization or a partner entity.

 Operating Status: the current operating status (STANDBY, WORKING).

-Any additional property that can halp the service user.
+Any additional property that can help the service user.

-This widget is automatically highlighted according to metric thresholds, so that when the user enters the page, he can see immediately whether there is something to take care of.
+This widget is automatically highlighted according to metric thresholds, so that when the user enters the page, they can see immediately whether there is something to take care of.

-In addition to be more effective, we suggest you also to include the list of active alerts and actions related to the machine.
+In addition to being more effective, we suggest you also include the list of active alerts and actions related to the machine.

 Events

-The tab providing access to all machine events (active and historical).
+The tab provides access to all machine events (active and historical).

 Within the Bar Chart, the Pareto Line can be visualized to determine which events (Failures and Anomalies) the machine spends most time on, and focus only on them.